-Vary the look by adding in groups of large pebbles or boulders and plant grasses, houseleeks and low growing conifers for drought-tolerant planting that needs little attention.
-For less sunny situations, opt for decorative clump forming plants such as heuchera, Tiarella, epimedium and Japanese spurge.
+Vary the look by adding in some small rock garden ideas.
+Groups of large pebbles or boulders mixed with grasses, houseleeks, and low-growing conifers will create a stylish setup that needs little maintenance.
+For less sunny situations, opt for decorative clump-forming plants such as heuchera, tiarella, epimedium, and Japanese spurge.

 What plants look good for the front of a house?

-Selecting the perfect plants for your landscaping ideas for front of house is worth taking your time over.
-It’s not just a matter of which plants capture your imagination, there are practicalities to consider, too.
-Which direction does the property face; does it bask in the sun or sit in shade for most of the day?
-If lack of sun is an issue, make sure you check out our shade garden ideas for some simple solutions.
+Selecting the perfect plants for your front garden is worth taking your time over.
+It's not just a matter of which plants capture your imagination – there are practicalities to consider, too.
+For instance, which direction does the property face; does it bask in the sun or sit in shade for most of the day?
+If lack of sun is an issue, choosing shade-loving plants is a good move.

-If planting direct into soil, note whether it is free-draining or moist as this will all help decide which plants will thrive.
-Garden designer Joanna Archer has transformed many plots and has this advice, 'As space can be limited, I try to include climbing plants and hedges to green up the vertical boundaries.
+If planting directly into the soil, note whether it is free-draining or moist, as this will all help decide which plants will thrive.
+Garden designer Joanna Archer has transformed many plots and has this advice: 'As space can be limited, I try to include climbing plants and hedges to green up the vertical boundaries.
 Scented climbers such as jasmine or climbing roses are so welcoming by the front door.'